skyejacobson/HelixHTB/README.md

 ```

 The output will look much longer than this but we're only interested in the custom configurations to identify what it is we're actually working with.

+With the information we can make an educated guess: This is an industrial-control simulation — a nuclear reactor model.
+You manipulate the plant state into a condition that causes the maintenance window to open.
+The `maintenance_window` condition we saw earlier almost certainly opens only when the plant is in a safe, maintenance ready state.
+Identifying the correct conditions to put it into a maintenance state blind would be next to impossible.
+We need to see if there is any information that can help.

+Earlier on in the home directory of the